YOURLS/website/src/guide/extend/plugins.md

 Normal plugins are written (and hopefully maintained) by various YOURLS users.
 You will find the list in the dedicated repository: <https://github.com/YOURLS/awesome-yourls>

-Being listed does not guarantee that the plugin is approved, its code is clean, future proof or anything (unless it's been made by Ozh of course ;)
+Being listed does not guarantee that the plugin is approved, its code is clean, future proof or anything (unless it's been made by Ozh of course ;))

 ## Create plugins

 Creating a plugin for YOURLS requires some PHP knowledge, but it's fairly easy.
-Follow [plugins development guide](/development/plugins).
+Follow the [plugins development guide](/development/plugins).

 ## Get your plugin listed on awesome-yourls